Hoanha2101/AutoComplete/README.md

 ## Streamlit web
     streamlit run app.py

-I built a system almost similar to google's, it's used to illustrate the technique I'm using, I just used python's steamlit library.
+I built a system almost similar to google's, it's used to illustrate the technique I'm using, I just used python's streamlit library.

 <img src="illustration/auto_complete.gif">